-Much of the preliminary works were filed under ‘Waratah Loop’, but now that work has started in earnest on the hill, a separate page is in order.
+Much of the preliminary works were filed under ‘Waratah Loop’, but as work ramped up, a separate post was required.

-After much work in welding of rails then placing, jacking, aligning, etc, etc, on the 23rd of October a milestone in this project was reached – the first concrete went in.
-Using 5m³ of purchased concrete, the job was started.
+After much work in welding of rails then placing, jacking and aligning, on the 23rd of October a milestone in this project was reached: the first concrete went in, using 5m³ of purchased concrete.

-And we are off and running.
 Our concrete supplier dropped of a small amount of surplus.
-Not much but every bit helps.
+Whilst not much every bit helps us with this project.

 Work has been steadily proceeding over the last few weeks on Army Hill.
 Many small loads of surplus concrete have arrived and some times under quite hot conditions this as been accepted and placed, at times drafting in members who normally work at other locations and other projects to assist.

 A good load of concrete arrived in the afternoon resulting in quite a length of track being locked in.